 Indicative course content includes:

-In the subsequent studio (October – December), students will examine Stanislavski and some of the contemporary acting techniques that have derived from the grandfather of modern acting pedagogy.
-Students will also practice period dance, stage combat, clowning and storytelling, undertaking a series of études that will develop skills in observation, imagination, transformation and character analysis.
+In the subsequent studio (October – December), you will examine Stanislavski and contemporary acting techniques that have derived from the grandfather of modern acting pedagogy.
+You will explore the process of creating a role though practical scene study, text analysis and improvisation from plays of the early 20th century, including those of Chekhov.
+You will continue to work on voice and movement alongside scene work.
+You will also practice period dance, stage combat, clowning and storytelling, undertaking a series of études that will develop skills in observation, imagination, transformation and character analysis.
 These will continue into the remaining studios.
-Students will continue to work on voice and movement alongside scenes from plays of the early 20th century, including those of Chekhov.
-Practical assessments, showings and critique take place at the end of each studio, and individual personal guidance from tutors is available throughout the year.
+Practical assessments, showings and critiques take place at the end of each studio, and individual personal guidance from tutors is available throughout the year.

 In the second studio (January – March), the course examines plays from the latter half of the 20th century, including the work of Pinter and Kane.
-There is also the possibility for students to bring in scenes from other leading European and American playwrights.
-Students will study textual form, including the use of fractured narratives, codified silence and stillness, and the semiotics of the actor.
-Alongside voice and movement, students will begin the process of collaborating directly with writers.
+There is also the possibility for you to bring in scenes from other leading European and American playwrights.
+You will study textual form, including the use of fractured narratives, codified silence and stillness, and the semiotics of the actor.
+Alongside voice and movement, you will begin the process of collaborating directly with writers.

-In the second intensive (March – April), students rehearse and perform a fully-supported production of an existing 20th or 21st century text or new play.
-Here students will apply all of the practical and character analysis skills they have developed to date.
+In the second intensive (March – April), you will rehearse and perform in a fully-supported production of an existing 20th or 21st century text or new play.
+Here you will apply all of the practical and character analysis skills that you have developed to date.

 In the third studio (April – June), the course concentrates on the development of new work.
-Students will work in collaboration with a number of playwrights at different stages of the development process.
-This may include working with writers on the MA Writing for Stage and Broadcast Media course on the development of a script for the final production, or on rehearsed readings and workshops at Central or in industry venues.
-Students will also be encouraged to visit a number of new writing venues.
-During this studio, students will also perform in an industry showcase at Central, or a professional venue, in collaboration with students on the Classical course.
+You will work in collaboration with a number of playwrights at different stages of the development process.
+This may include working with writers on the MA/MFA Writing for Stage and Broadcast Media course, on the development of a script for the final production, and on rehearsed readings and workshops at Central or in industry venues.
+You will also be encouraged to visit a number of new writing venues.
+During this studio, you will perform in an industry showcase at Central, or a professional venue, in collaboration with students on the Classical course.

 Applicants will normally have either undertaken conservatoire training, have professional acting experience, or have a degree in the broad field of performance and drama studies.
 Students from other disciplines may be considered if you have sufficient experience of theatre.
 An offer will normally only be made after audition and interview, and you may also be required to take part in a short practical workshop and/or submit a short piece of written work.